SEI

 Ernesto is always willing to help out and is a friendly face to seek out if you have any questions about waste sorting.
 “We are lucky to have a custodian who cares about our school and our earth so much,” Principal Walker concluded.
 Thank you, Ernesto, for your dedicated work!

-Estuardo Cordon, Head Custodian at Bahia Vista Elementary School (San Rafael, CA), has been instrumental in developing waste sorting literacy and practices among K-5 students.
+Estuardo Cordon, Head Custodian at Bahia Vista Elementary School (San Rafael), has been instrumental in developing waste sorting literacy and practices among K-5 students.

 Estuardo is dedicated to reducing the amount of waste that students at Bahia Vista send to the landfill.
 “When I come to BV few years ago, I see trash everywhere.
 Makes me very sad," Estuardo explained.
 "I work with Mr. Littee and Green Team, and Zero Waste Marin.
 Kids learn how to sort food, trash, recycle.”